 1. The Committee will have at least six members, at least half of which will be female.

 2. The President will appoint one third of the committee members from a list of students that contains at least twice the number of students to be appointed.
 The list of students will be submitted by the Onondaga Community College Student Association.

 3. The President will appoint one third of the committee members from a list of faculty members that contains at least twice the number of faculty members to be appointed.
-The list of faculty members will be submitted by the Onondaga Community College Faculty Association.
+The list of faculty members will be submitted by the Onondaga Community College Faculty Senate.

 4. The President may select the remaining members of the committee at his or her discretion.

 5. Committee members serve at the pleasure of the President.
 Provided that the above requirements are met, the President may replace members at his or her discretion.

 Responsibilities of the Committee

 The Committee will review current campus security policies and procedures, and make recommendations for their improvement.
 It shall specifically review current policies and procedures for: